icaew-digital-archive/digital-archiving-scripts/README.md

 ## sitemap tools

-Contains two scripts.
-One script produces a plain list of URLs from an XML sitemap (outputs to .txt, .html, or terminal).
-One script creates a HTML list from a text file input.
+Contains a script to produce a plain list of URLs from an XML sitemap (outputs to .txt, .html, or terminal).

 ## warc_reader.py